yosalov/Remote_Alien_detector/README.md

-# Remote Alien Detector
+# Remote Entity Detector
-Remote Alien Detector seeks to incorporate the latest software and hardware technologies for the purposes of developing a reliable accurate remote non-human detection system to be used with smartphones.
+Remote Entity Detector seeks to incorporate the latest software and hardware technologies for the purposes of developing a reliable accurate remote non-human detection system to be used with smartphones.
 Guidance: TECHNOLOGY ASSESSMENT
 a) asses available hardware and software technologies related to human biometrics including thermal imaging and microwave cameras, parabolic microphones and other possible remote biometric readers.
 b) Use and calibrate all of the above technology preferably creating redundant systems for 100% accurate human biological entity verification.